Superalgos/Superalgos/README.md

 # Advanced Use

+This section covers app features that power users may find useful.

 ## Working with Multiple Definitions

-For the time being, the app does not allow having multiple trading systems under your Definition, however, you may have more than one Definition in your Workspace.
-This may also be useful is you wish to use different API keys for different strategies.
+For the time being, the app does not allow having multiple trading systems under the same definition, however, you may have more than one definition in your workspace.

-To add a Definition, drag and drop a Definition file, and select _Run_ in the menu, setting the execution focus on the new Definition, as indicated by the white ring surrounding the Definition element.
+This is actually what is required to be able to trade live with multiple trading systems at the same time from within a single instance of the app, in a single machine.

+You would usually work with each definition on separate workspaces.
+If you wish to bring one of your definitions to a workspace in which you already have a working definition, you just need to back up the target definition and drop the resulting file on your target workspace.

 ![Advanced-Multiple-Definitions](https://user-images.githubusercontent.com/13994516/63945104-14c4c380-ca73-11e9-940e-f3b3412e4bc6.gif)

+The two definitions work independently from each other, from within the same workspace.
+To trade live with both definitions at the same time, make sure you have a different API Keys configured in each definition, and run one live trading session on each of the definitions.

 # Troubleshooting